integrativesoft/lara/README.md

 ## Credits

-Thanks to [JetBrains](https://www.jetbrains.com/?from=LaraWebEngine) for the license of DotCover.
+Thanks to [JetBrains](https://www.jetbrains.com/?from=LaraWebEngine) for the licenses of Rider and DotCover.

 [![JetBrains](support/jetbrains.svg)](https://www.jetbrains.com/?from=LaraWebEngine)